iotaledger/introduction-docs/docs/how_tos/one_click_private_tangle.md

 - how to
 ---

-# Deploy Your Own Tangle "In One Click" Tutorial
+# Deploy Your Own Tangle

 In this tutorial, you will learn how to use a set of Docker-based tools and pre-configured setups to deploy your own ([hornet-based](https://github.com/gohornet/hornet)) Chrysalis Tangle in **"one-click"** to cloud environments or platforms.

 ## Background

-IOTA [mainnet](../mainnet) and [devnet](../devnet) are public IOTA Networks where you can develop your own applications.
+IOTA [mainnet](../reference/networks/mainnet.md) and [devnet](../reference/networks/devnet.md) are public IOTA Networks where you can develop your own applications.
 Due to scalability or data locality reasons, sometimes it is necessary to run your own *local* IOTA Tangle (aka Private Tangle).
 In the future, the (child) Tangle may also be *anchored* to the IOTA mainnet, through Data Sharding (a feature currently under research and development by the IOTA Foundation).
 To automate and simplify the deployment of a Chrysalis Tangle, some tools, publicly available in the [one-click-tangle](https://github.com/iotaledger/one-click-tangle) repository, have been developed.
 We have also integrated them for use in the [AWS Marketplace](https://aws.amazon.com/marketplace/pp/B095WQQTNG/) and, in the future, on other Cloud marketplaces.

 ## MVP Deployment Architecture